MallocSecurity/sdk/docs/api-reference/scanDownloadedFiles.md

 The **Malloc Security SDK** provides a file scanning feature that inspects APK files located in the device’s **Downloads folder**.
 It identifies potentially malicious APKs by sending the package's signature to the Malloc backend threat intelligence service.

+> ⚠️⚠️ This function will be updated with an extended knowledge source in version 0.2.X

 ### Permissions Required
 Before scanning files, the appropriate permission must be granted based on the Android version.
 The method [requestFilesScannerPermission()](./mallocSDK.md#permissions-required) can be used to request the appropriate permissions.